040 Processing Data with Pandas#

 [2988 rows x 6 columns]

 They are ordered by year.
 What do you notice about the earliest year of these data?
-Recall that the original complete dataset had recordings going back to 1979, but all the monthly recordings where the extent of the sea ice fallen below 5.0 billion square kilometers have occurred since 2007.
+Recall that the original complete dataset had recordings going back to 1978, but all the monthly recordings where the extent of the sea ice fallen below 5.0 billion square kilometres have occurred since 2007.
 Is this something that might have happened by chance, or is it evidence of a trend in the data?
 We will see how to answer such questions a little later in the module.

 Let us say that we now just want to look at the Arctic data.
 We can do this by selecting only the rows where the hemisphere is ‘north’.
 We can do this using the eq() method,